The-Taggart-Institute/container-essentials/5-swarm/5-2_swarm-cli.md

 It's worth looking at all the options available in `docker service create --help`, just to get a sense of what kinds of customizations are possible.
 But manually creating a gigantic one-liner isn't very DevOps (unless you're a k8s admin!).
 Instead, let's use a little YAML to declare our services in what we call a Stack.

+## Check For Understanding

+1. **If all Swarm nodes need direct access to an image, how would you handle distributing custom images?**

+2. **Create a service from the `alpine:bash` image.
+Then, using the `docker container commit` method, update the image.
+Force an update of the service.**